January 6, 2022

 The technique works to answer 5 questions (why) when a problem is identified with the idea of the root problem being identified by the time the final why is asked.
-After identifying the root problem, the countermeasure to fix this problem should be employed, which should fix the initial issue in theory.
-Teaching employees in your customer service team to quickly ask and answer these five questions should help with figuring out solutions promptly.
+After identifying the root problem, the countermeasure to fix this customer service problem should be employed, which should fix the initial issue in theory.
+Teaching employees in your customer service team to quickly ask and answer these five questions should help with figuring out solutions promptly and give them customer service problem solving skills.
 This kind of activity can also be hosted on your LMS through a discussions and assignments feature, which opens up coach-based discussions and reflection.
 It would help if you did the five whys technique with your customer service team so that they can learn how to solve problems quickly and effectively on their own.

-This type of activity helps customer service employees identify emotions being conveyed by customers so that they can react accordingly.
+This type of customer service game to play which helps customer service employees identify emotions being conveyed by customers so that they can react accordingly.
 This is one of the few remote training activities that can put employees in these situations in a training environment.
 The Emotion Phone Game is good because emotions are sometimes difficult to identify over the phone, and employees who can master this game will soon become customer favorites.
 Simply create any gamification template slide from your online training platform to facilitate this, which is fully customizable to suit your teams’ needs.
 This is a recommended activity for your team because they will learn how to put themselves in the customer’s shoes.

 Customer interviews serve as a way for your customer service team to hear directly from their customers how they feel when they speak to the company or use a particular product or service.
 This type of remote training activity helps employees view the experiences of the customers on a more personal note and not just as another statistic.
 During customer interviews, in addition to finding out where customer service can be improved, your customer service team can also identify problems with products or services.
 Sometimes employees take criticism personally then this could affect their performance.
 Doing telephone customer interviews is good because customers can feel appreciated while employees learn how they feel.

-Knowledge share allows your customer service team members to share experiences to learn effective ways to deal with problems.
+Knowledge sharing allows your customer service team members to share experiences to learn effective ways to deal with problems and familiarize themselves with customer service concepts.
 They are good because they expose team members to the realities of the job and provide them with acceptable reactions.
 It is good for you to do them with your team to boost morale.
 Knowledge share activities can have a negative impact if team members don’t take them seriously.
 Do these activities with your customer service team because it will make them feel a sense of togetherness in this time of social distancing.